Proportional hazards model: Absence of an intercept term

 Often there is an intercept term (also called a constant term or bias term) used in regression models.
 The Cox model lacks one because the baseline hazard, $\lambda_0(t)$, takes the place of it.
 Let's see what would happen if we did include an intercept term anyways, denoted $\beta_0$:

 where we've redefined $\exp(\beta_0)\lambda_0(t)$ to be a new baseline hazard, $\lambda^*_0(t)$.
 Thus, the baseline hazard incorporates all parts of the hazard that are not dependent on the subjects' covariates, which includes any intercept term (which is constant for all subjects, by definition).
+In other words, adding an intercept term would make the model unidentifiable.

 Likelihood for unique times

 The Cox partial likelihood, shown below, is obtained by using Breslow's estimate of the baseline hazard function, plugging it into the full likelihood and then observing that the result is a product of two factors.
 The first factor is the partial likelihood shown below, in which the baseline hazard has "canceled out".
+It is simply the probability for subjects to have experienced events in the order that they actually have occurred, given the set of times of occurrences and given the subjects' covariates.

 The second factor is free of the regression coefficients and depends on the data only through the censoring pattern.
 The effect of covariates estimated by any proportional hazards model can thus be reported as hazard ratios.

-The likelihood of the event to be observed occurring for subject i at time Yi can be written as:
+To calculate the partial likelihood, the probability for the order of events, let us index the M samples for which events have already occurred by increasing time of occurrence, Y1 < Y2 < ... < YM.
+Covariates of all other subjects for which no event has occurred get indices M+1,.., N. The partial likelihood can be factorized into one factor for each event that has occurred.
+The i 'th factor is the probability that out of all subjects (i,i+1,..., N) for which no event has occurred before time Yi, the one that actually occurred at time Yi is the event for subject i:

 where θ_{j} = exp(X_{j} ⋅ β) and the summation is over the set of subjects j where the event has not occurred before time Yi (including subject i itself).
 Obviously 0 < Li(β) ≤ 1.
-This is a partial likelihood: the effect of the covariates can be estimated without the need to model the change of the hazard over time.